Coarse and fine geometry of the Thurston metric: Thurston norm and rigidity

 The theorem now follows from \propref{Segment}. \end{proof}

 Using the results above we can now show that the shape of the unit sphere in $T^1_X\T(\torus)$ determines $X$ up to the action of the mapping class group.

-\begin{proof} [Proof of Theorem \ref{thm:infinitesimal-rigidity}] Within the convex curve $T^1_X \T(\torus)$ let $U_0$ denote an open arc which has $v_X(\alpha^-)$ as one endpoint and which is disjoint from $F(X,\alpha)$.
-Let $v_0$ denote the other endpoint of $U_0$.
-We use ``interval notation'' to refer to open arcs within $U_0$, where $(a,b)$ refers to the open arc with endpoints $a,b$.
-Thus for example $U_0 = ( v_X(\alpha^-), v_0)$.
+\begin{proof} [Proof of Theorem \ref{thm:infinitesimal-rigidity}] Within the convex curve $T^1_X \T(\torus)$ let $U_0$ denote an open arc disjoint from $F(X,\alpha)$ which has $v_X(\alpha^+)$ as one endpoint.
+We use ``interval notation'' to refer to open arcs within $U_0$, where $(x,y)$ refers to the open arc in $U_0$ with endpoints $x,y$.
+Thus for example $U_0$ itself is $( v_X(\alpha^+), y)$ for some $y$.